Skip to main content

 "Cure SPG47" was initially founded in 2016 by the families of two newly diagnosed SPG47 patients, Molly and Robbie.
 At the time when these two families serendipitously met on Facebook, we were aware of just 9 additional documented cases of SPG47 worldwide.
 No research was being conducted on the disorder and no treatment options were being explored.
 The chance connection of these two motivated families lead to the forming of a 501(c)3 non-profit organization dedicated to raising funds and awareness about the disorder.
 As we learned more about the disorder and built an impressive scientific team, we decided to expand our non-profit mission to include all four of the AP-4 adaptor complex related sub-types of hereditary spastic paraplegia (SPG47, SPG50, SPG51 and SPG52).
 We are eager to find out what we can accomplish with a larger number of families pulling in the same direction!

-The Warburg Micro Research Foundation is a parent-founded nonprofit dedicated to finding treatments for Warburg Micro Syndrome (SPG69), a rare and progressive neurological disorder.
+The Warburg Micro Research Foundation is a parent-founded nonprofit dedicated to finding treatments for Warburg micro syndrome (SPG69), a rare and progressive neurological disorder.
 Its mission is to accelerate research and drug development to slow disease progression and improve quality of life for affected children.